himanshuTaleleNeu/BankTeleMarketingAnalysis/Readme.md

 ## Introduction
 This ReadMe file provides a detailed guide for using a Python script to analyze and build predictive models for a bank marketing campaign dataset.
 The dataset contains information about the marketing campaign conducted by a bank and the responses of clients to subscribe to a term deposit.

+## Project Motivation
+Term deposits serve as a key revenue stream for banks, representing cash investments with fixed interest rates over a specified term.
+To promote these deposits, banks employ diverse outreach strategies, including telephonic marketing.
+Despite its effectiveness, telephonic campaigns require substantial resources.
+This project aims to predict client subscriptions to term deposits, enhancing the efficiency of telephonic marketing by targeting potential subscribers more strategically.

+Using data from phone-based marketing campaigns by a Portuguese bank, the project focuses on building a classification model.
+This model predicts whether a client will subscribe to a term deposit, empowering the bank to optimize telephonic efforts by prioritizing individuals with a higher likelihood of engagement.

 The key steps covered in this analysis include **Data Preprocessing, Exploratory Data Analysis (EDA), and Building Models** to predict whether a client will subscribe to a term deposit.
 The Python script utilizes various libraries, including pandas, numpy, scikit-learn, Pandas Profiling Logistic Regression, Naive Bayes, K-Nearest Neighbors (KNN), Random Forest, Decision Tree, and LightGBM. for data analysis and model building.

 ## Prerequisites